Oakland Ballpark: Ballpark at Howard Terminal proposal (2018–2023)

-By March 2019 the MLB had completed an Environmental Impact Report (EIR) for the Howard Terminal ballpark proposal.
+By March 2019, the MLB had completed an Environmental Impact Report (EIR) for the Howard Terminal ballpark proposal.
 On February 22, 2019, the Oakland A's announced a partnership with the West Oakland Environmental Indicators Project (WOEIP) to enhance the long-term sustainability of the neighborhoods of West Oakland and improve the quality of life for local residents.
-The partnership is part of a series of environmentally focused plans being promoted by the A's, including committing to LEED gold standard of design with the ballpark; a target of reducing car trips to the new ballpark by 20%; achieving net zero emissions; possibly building an electrically powered gondola that connects the ballpark to mass transit; and adding protections to the site in anticipation of future sea level rise caused by climate change.
-The A's are also working with the City of Oakland on a race and equity analysis to ensure the project produces community benefits for Oakland residents.
+The partnership was part of a series of environmentally focused plans being promoted by the A's, including committing to LEED gold standard of design with the ballpark; a target of reducing car trips to the new ballpark by 20%; achieving net zero emissions; possibly building an electrically powered gondola that connects the ballpark to mass transit; and adding protections to the site in anticipation of future sea level rise caused by climate change.
+The A's were also working with the City of Oakland on a race and equity analysis to ensure the project produces community benefits for Oakland residents.

 Union Pacific, according to the San Francisco Chronicle, voiced concerns over the Howard Terminal as the ballpark's location in April 2019, due to issues of safety concerning the active train tracks on one side of the site.
 Maritime officials had also voiced concerns that bright lights from the stadium might interfere with the Inner Harbor's shipping traffic at night.
 On May 11, 2019, the Alameda Labor Council, AFL–CIO, voted to support the Oakland A's efforts to build a new ballpark at Howard Terminal.
 The Council expressed strong support for the project given its potential to provide significant economic benefits for working families throughout the East Bay.
 According to a report issued by the Bay Area Council Economic Institute, the privately financed ballpark project would create approximately 2,000 construction jobs and even more permanent jobs would be generated by the ongoing operation of the ballpark.
 In addition to the A's ballpark project at Howard Terminal, the council also officially endorsed the A's redevelopment project at the Coliseum site, provided it also includes community benefits.